Three main research branches

 • BrainPRC2: The role of Polycomb in brain development

-My current funding:
+Our current funding:

-Mechanisms of human fetal brain development
+BrainBuild: Mechanisms of human fetal brain development

 The characterization of distinct cell types in human fetal brain malformations is surprisingly superficial.
-In order to overcome this knowledge gap, I am making use of my knowledge on particular cell type markers to visualize the various progenitor, neuron, and glia populations in fetal tissue archived in the impressive biobank at the Division of Neuropathology and Neurochemistry at MedUniWien.
+In order to overcome this knowledge gap, I am making use of my knowledge on particular cell type markers to visualize the various progenitor, neuron, and glia populations in fetal tissue archived in the impressive neurobiobank at the Division of Neuropathology and Neurochemistry at MedUniWien.

 The resulting detailed description of cellular alterations in distinct malformations, such as hemimegalencephaly, will be highly valuable to the community as important reference for experimental models besides awareness about our biobank for research purposes.